janani152519/synaptiq-hiring-agent/README.md

 They reveal themselves through architecture, systems thinking, evaluation rigor, and measurable impact.

 Synaptiq was built to find them.
-Do Check It Out : https://jananiprakash152519-synaptiq-hiring-engine.hf.space/
+Do Check It Out : https://jananiprakash152519-synaptiq-hiring-engine.hf.space/ (Since We Have 100k Dataset It Might Take Some Time To Load)